tomeshnet/ipfs-live-streaming/README.md

 ## Set Up Streaming Servers

+We will be using the following tools and services:

+* [Digital Ocean](https://www.digitalocean.com) as the virtual machine provider
+* [OBS Studio](https://obsproject.com) locally to stream to our servers
+* [Vagrant](https://www.vagrantup.com) to provision the cloud servers
+* [Yggdrasil](https://github.com/yggdrasil-network/yggdrasil-go) to authenticate the streaming device

-We will use [Vagrant](https://www.vagrantup.com) to provision streaming servers on [Digital Ocean](https://www.digitalocean.com).
-The following steps assume you have a Digital Ocean account and Vagrant installed on your local machine.
+The following steps assume you have a Digital Ocean account and the above listed software installed on your local machine that you will stream from using OBS Studio.

-1. Install the `vagrant-digitalocean` plugin:
+1. Install vagrant plugins:

-        vagrant plugin install vagrant-digitalocean
+        vagrant plugin install vagrant-digitalocean vagrant-scp

-1. Generate RSA keys to access your server on Digital Ocean:
+1. Generate RSA keys to access your Digital Ocean VMs:

         ssh-keygen -t rsa -f ~/.ssh/ipfs_live_streaming_rsa